Regulatory Affairs for QA: Variations Training

 - Ability to communicate with their regulatory support functions

 Helen Erwood - Helen has been working in pharmaceutical regulatory affairs/regulatory compliance for many years; she has wide experience in the regulation of medicines, medical devices and borderline/OTC/ nanotechnology products and enjoys the challenge of dealing with something that doesn’t quite fit the current regulations.
 Helen is also eligible to act as a nonclinical expert for EU submissions.
-She also regularly presents at The Organisation for Professionals in Regulatory Affairs (TOPRA) meetings and provides training within the industry on regulatory affairs.
+She regularly presents at The Organisation for Professionals in Regulatory Affairs (TOPRA) meetings and provides training within the industry on regulatory affairs.

 Discounts offered to NHS staff, regulators and charities.